hotpxl/corenlp-server/README.md

 This is a server wrapper for the [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).

+## Dependencies

+If you use [Docker](https://www.docker.com/), nothing else is needed.

+If you decide to install it directly, please take a look at `Dockerfile` for how to set up from scratch.

 ## Docker usage

 With the `Dockerfile`, you could spawn a Docker container easily.